Contextualist/grain/README.md

 ### Executor, Workers and communication

-The top-level APIs (i.e. "combine") are built upon an [executor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor)-like backend called `grain.GrainExecutor`.
+The top-level APIs (i.e. "delayed" and "combine") are built upon an [executor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor)-like backend called `grain.GrainExecutor`.
 It schedules and dispatches jobs to workers, and it maintains a single job queue and a result queue.
 The executor usually runs on the head node in a cluster.

 Workers, one per node, simply receive async functions (i.e. jobs) from the executor and run them.
 Executor and workers use socket for communication, and [`dill`](https://dill.readthedocs.io/en/latest/) serializes the functions to byte payloads.